Court Interpreters Program; banner with image of people saying 'hello' to each other in different languages

 Of Current Interest

 Candidates who are interested in taking these examinations are encouraged to register.
-For additional information, visit our Exam Information page.
+For additional information, visit our Exam Information page

-Validation Period for Written Examination Scores Temporarily Extended
+Validation Period for Written Examination Scores Extended

 Candidates who took the BIE four (4) times and did not pass are still required to retake the Written Examination.